abduallahmohamed/MCRM/README.md

 # MCRM: Mother Compact Recurrent Memory
 ## A Biologically Inspired Recurrent Neural Network Architecture

-This repository contains the experiments done in the [MCRM](https://arxiv.org/pdf/1808.02016.pdf) work by Abduallah A. Mohamed and Christian Claudel.
+This repository contains the experiments in [MCRM: Mother Compact Recurrent Memory A Biologically Inspired Recurrent Neural Network Architecture](https://arxiv.org/pdf/1808.02016.pdf) work by Abduallah Mohamed and Christian Claudel.

 MCRM is a biologically inspired RNN architecture that has a compact memory pattern.
 The memory pattern combines both long and short-term behaviors.